- What is Quilter Kids First Rugby?

 3. Reward – winning nominations are selected by a national panel and receive their reward!
 The work they have done will be shared to support other clubs and schools across the country.

-I’m at a pledged Old Mutual Wealth Kids First club or school but I’ve seen behaviour that conflicts with the pledge, what should I do?
+I’m at a pledged Quilter Kids First club or school but I’ve seen behaviour that conflicts with the pledge, what should I do?

 If you see behaviour that conflicts with the pledge and impacts on children’s enjoyment it must be challenged.
 How we do that is dependent on the severity of what we see: